iFrame - Third Party Metadata

 type metadata field within Helmut4.
 This value can then be used throughout the Helmut4 system wherever metadata is applied — such as in FX Projects, CO Assets, IO Jobs, and HK-related project or asset workflows.

-This feature uses the method to enable communication between the Helmut4 environment and the embedded third-party application inside the iFrame.
 This method allows secure cross-origin messaging between the parent page (Helmut4) and the embedded iFrame (the third-party app).

 To send data from a third-party app back to Helmut4, the app must use the following approach: